Aliases for KCNN3 Gene

-KCNN3 (Potassium Channel, Calcium Activated Intermediate/Small Conductance Subfamily N Alpha, Member 3) is a Protein Coding gene.
-Diseases associated with KCNN3 include bipolar disorder and schizophrenia.
+KCNN3 (Potassium Calcium-Activated Channel Subfamily N Member 3) is a Protein Coding gene.
+Diseases associated with KCNN3 include spinocerebellar ataxia 2 and bipolar disorder.
 Among its related pathways are Transmission across Chemical Synapses and Insulin secretion.
-GO annotations related to this gene include calmodulin binding and small conductance calcium-activated potassium channel activity.
+GO annotations related to this gene include protein heterodimerization activity and calcium-activated potassium channel activity.
 An important paralog of this gene is KCNN1.

 UniProtKB/Swiss-Prot for KCNN3 Gene

 Forms a voltage-independent potassium channel activated by intracellular calcium.
 Activation is followed by membrane hyperpolarization.
 Thought to regulate neuronal excitability by contributing to the slow component of synaptic afterhyperpolarization.
 The channel is blocked by apamin.